dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 ## Tour of …

 - Course website: <https://intro.dingherself.com>
-  - We will use CourseWroks only for things that need to be hid behind a password (assignments/grades/certain readings).
+  - We will use CourseWroks only for things that need to be hidden behind a password (assignments/grades/certain readings).
 - Reading schedule
-  - Chronically logic + thematic logic.
+  - Chronical logic + thematic logic.
   - The diversification discussion in philosophy.
   - If a reading is not directly linked, I will upload it to CourseWorks > Files.